Felix Browder: Early life and education

 Felix Earl Browder was born in 1927 in Moscow, Russia, while his American father Earl Browder, born in Wichita, Kansas, was living and working there.
 He had gone to the Soviet Union in 1927.
 His mother was Raissa Berkmann, a Russian Jewish woman from St. Petersburg whom Browder met and married while living in the Soviet Union.
-As a child, Felix Browder moved with his family to the United States, where his father Earl Browder for a time was head of the American Communist Party.
-The father ran for US president in 1936 and 1940.
+As a child, Felix Browder moved with his family to the United States, where his father Earl Browder for a time was head of the American Communist Party and ran for US president in 1936 and 1940.
 A 1999 book by Alexander Vassiliev, published after the fall of the Soviet Union, said that Earl Browder was recruited in the 1940s as a spy for the Soviet Union.

 Felix Browder was a child prodigy in mathematics; he entered MIT at age 16 in 1944 and graduated in 1946 with his first degree in mathematics.
 In 1946, at MIT he achieved the rank of a Putnam Fellow in the William Lowell Putnam Mathematical Competition.
-In 1948 (at age 20), he received his doctorate from Princeton University.
+In 1948, at age 20, he received his doctorate from Princeton University.